 A transcript is a copy of the student's academic record.
 All official transcripts are embossed with the official seal of Helms College.
 Official transcripts of student academic records are issued by the Registrar upon the written request of the student.
-Students may receive one free copy of their official transcript at the time of graduation.
-Subsequent requests will cost \$5.00 per transcript and must be paid in advance before the request is processed.

 Transcripts sent directly to the student will be marked to indicate they are unofficial copies.
 Official transcripts will be issued only after the student has satisfied all Helms College financial obligations.
-Transcript requests signed by the student may be submitted in person to the Registrar or mail to the following address:
+Transcript requests signed by the student may be submitted in person to the Registrar or mailed to the following address.
+The transcript fee is \$5.00:

-Helms College Helms College

-Attn: Registrar or Attn: Registrar

-3145 Washington Road 5171 Eisenhower Parkway

-Augusta, GA 30907 Macon, GA 31206
+Helms College Attn: Registrar 3145 Washington Road Augusta, GA 30907 Helms College or Attn: Registrar 5171 Eisenhower Parkway Macon, GA 31206 •

-When requirements are met, official transcript will be mailed within five business days of receiving the request.
+When requirements are met, the official transcript will be mailed within five business days of receiving the request.